CAPITAL LEAGUE 2026

 Game days, fixtures, and results

-All women's games are played on Sundays, with the season commencing on Sunday 6 April 2025.
+All women's games are played on Sundays.
 Some games will be at our home ground on the ANU campus, and others at opposition home grounds.

 Kick off times are the same each week, and will depend on your division.
-We will update this page as soon as we have confirmed division times.
+We will update this page as soon as we have confirmed division times, however last season times were as follows:

 Your coach will no doubt ask you to come early to warm up and talk tactics, and every coach has their own preferences when it comes to arrival times.
 Make sure you check arrival time, and allow for travel time!